thomasfowlerFIS/phase-0-wsl2-env-introduction/README.md

 **command-line interface**, or a **shell**.

 Similar to operating systems, there are many different types of shells.
-The shell that Flatiron School supports on the Ubuntu operating system is called **bash**, short for Bourne Again Shell.
+The shell that Academy Xi supports on the Ubuntu operating system is called **bash**, short for Bourne Again Shell.

 ### Windows Command Prompt